How to Write a Powerful College Application Essay

 If an applicant finds themself asking this question follow this general format:

-4. How these new skills will positively impact the school: When transitioning to the conclusion, spend some of the word count discussing how these strengths will positively impact the college.
+4. How these new skills will positively impact the school: Transitioning to the conclusion, spend some of the word count discussing how these strengths will positively impact the college.
 The entire point of writing this essay is to gain admission into college, so keep the essay relevant for the admissions board.
 This shouldn’t be a long section, just a couple of sentences that transition into the conclusion.

-6. Remember to adhere to basic requirements (length, addresses prompt, research on the school, etc.): Of course, an applicant needs to ensure that they’re meeting the basic requirements of the essay.
+6. Remember to adhere to basic requirements (length, addresses prompt, research on the school, etc.): Of course, an applicant needs to make sure that they’re meeting the basic requirements of the essay.
 Double-check the word count, make sure the essay answers the prompt, and keep it relevant to the school.
 It may be tempting to take a risky approach to the essay by formatting it in a physical shape or repeating the same word 600 times, but at the end of the day, those tactics are gimmicky and might even end up annoying the admissions board.
 It’s generally better to follow a traditional format and let your content shine.

 Consider these questions when writing the essay: